Our robot

 Programming is an active process, so new GitHub pushes will happen throughout the season and potentially the off-season.

 We also are using an equation to calculate the angle that notes should be shot as a function of our distance from the speaker.
-We have written a proof for the equation, as well as an explanatory Desmos graph and an exponential regression of it to simplify it as well.
+We have written a proof for a simplified version of the equation, as well as an explanatory Desmos graph for it and an exponential regression of it to simplify it as well.
+However, if your robot has an independently articulated arm that connects at a fixed angle to a shooter- there is a more complicated implicit equation.
+Due to the periodicity of the function on the y axis, i.e., it is not a function, a polynomial (in our experience better than rational or exponential) regression would work, or, if you want to be exact with your answer, differentiate the equations, and then integrate them given the initial condition relevant to your situation.
+Attached are the equations and their explanation.

 Charged up 2023